-- 1. Insert the original authorization diskette in your floppy disk drive. - 2.
+- 1. Insert the original authorization diskette in the drive. - 2.
 Select the Start > Simatic > AuthorsW > AuthorsW menu command. - 3.
 From the list of all authorizations on drive C, select the authorization to be removed. - 4.
 Select the Authorization > Transfer menu command. - 5.
-In the dialog box, enter the target floppy drive to which the authorization will be transferred and confirm the dialog box. - 6.
+In the dialog, enter the target drive to which the authorization will be transferred. - 6.
 The window with the list of authorizations remaining on the drive is then displayed.
 Close the AuthorsW program if you do not want to remove any more authorizations.